Sreyeesh/folderStructureApp-frontEnd/README.md

 If the css, js, index.html, style.css, or app.js files or directories already exist, the script will skip creating them and display a message indicating that they already exist.

-The index.html file will also include the HTML doctype automatically.

 To use the script, simply run it using Python.

 I hope this helps!
 Let me know if you have any questions or if you need further assistance.